2012

 Early development

-Following the Phobos-Grunt launch fiasco, all planetary exploration and science projects in Russia faced uncertain future.
-Luna-Resurs and Luna Glob missions were now not expected before 2016-2017.
-According to unofficial sources, both projects were reverted back to the experimental phase, making it likely another major redesign of the missions.
-In the meantime, in April 2012, Indian Space Agency announced that Luna-Resurs would not fly until its GSLV rocket logs two successful missions beginning in September-October 2012.
+Following the Phobos-Grunt launch fiasco in 2011, all planetary exploration and science projects in Russia faced an uncertain future.
+The Luna-Resurs and Luna Glob missions were now not expected before 2016 or 2017.
+According to unofficial sources, both projects were reverted back to the experimental phase, forcing another major redesign of the missions.
+In the meantime, in April 2012, the Indian Space Agency announced that Luna-Resurs would not fly until its GSLV rocket logged two successful missions beginning in September-October 2012.

-The landing component of the former Luna-Glob mission was rescheduled to fly in 2017 under the name of Luna-Resurs.
-It was expected to have an increased payload capacity than Luna-Glob-1, sport improved landing gear and carry more propellant and a larger array of scientific instruments than its predecessor in 2015.
+The landing component of the former Luna-Glob mission was rescheduled to fly in 2017 under the name Luna-Resurs.
+It was expected to have a larger payload capacity than Luna-Glob-1, sport an improved landing gear and carry more propellant and a larger array of scientific instruments than its predecessor in 2015.

 Luna-Resurs could also carry a European-built optical navigation and a hazard-avoidance system.
 The lander was expected to operate on the surface for at least a year.